MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 ## Why choose R Server over R Client

-R Server and R Client offer virtually identical packages (notably, the mrsdeploy package is not part of R Client), but each one targets different scenarios.
-Whereas R Client is intended for data scientists creating solutions that run locally, R Server is commercial software that runs on a range of platforms, at much greater scale, with infrastructure for handling major workloads.
-You can learn and develop on R Client, and then migrate your work to R Server when you need the scale, support, and an operationalized server.
+R Server and R Client offer virtually identical packages, but each one targets different scenarios.
+R Client is intended for data scientists who create solutions that run locally.
+R Server is commercial software that runs on a range of platforms, at much greater scale, with infrastructure for handling major workloads, on client-server topologies that support remote access over authenticated connections.
+You can learn and develop on R Client, and then migrate your work to R Server when you need the scale, support, and infrastructure of an operationalized server.

 ### Scale

 On R Server, the ScaleR technology in the RevoScaleR package offers almost unbounded scale in running R workloads in parallel and distributed configurations.
-Although you can call ScaleR functions on a system having just R Client, only R Server provides support for data chunking and parallelization.
+Although you can call ScaleR functions on a system having just R Client, ScaleR is throttled on R Client: datasets must fit in memory, and processing is capped at a maximum of two processors on the local system.
+On R Server, ScaleR provides support for data chunking, parallelization, and distributed workloads.

 Given a platform that supports it, functions in ScaleR provide high performance, parallelized, and distributable analytics functions that scale from small data sets in memory to huge data sets stored on disk on a cluster of computers.
 The analytics functions provided include summary statistics, cubes and crosstabs, linear models, logistic regression, generalized linear models, kmeans clustering, decision trees, and decision forests.
 These algorithms are parallelized and distributed automatically, and process data in chunks so that all of your data does not need to be in memory at one time; you can use the same analysis code for your giant data set as you do for a small data set in memory.